vmecpp package

 • input (VmecInput) – a VmecInput instance, corresponding to the contents of a classic VMEC input file

-• verbose (bool) – if True, VMEC++ logs its progress to standard output.
+• verbose – if True, VMEC++ logs its progress to standard output.

 Return type: